scaleoutsystems/fedn/_sources/deployment.rst.txt

 You can now choose an example, upload a compute package and an initial model, and attach clients.

-- `Examples <../examples>`__
+- `Examples <../../examples>`__

 .. note::
-   The clients will also need to be able resolve the hostname ('host' argument) for each combiner node in the network.
+   The clients will also need to be able to resolve the hostname ('host' argument) for each combiner node in the network.
-   There is template in 'config/extra-hosts-client.yaml.template' that can be modified for this purpose.
+   There is a template in 'config/extra-hosts-client.yaml.template' that can be modified for this purpose.